Top 13 Venture Capital Firms Powering the Future of Energy Startups

-- VCs like Powerhouse Ventures, Breakout Ventures, Blue Bear Capital, and Piva Capital are notable backers for startups focused on the energy industry.
+Top VCs active in the energy industry include Powerhouse Ventures, Breakout Ventures, Blue Bear Capital, and Piva Capital, which are notable backers of startups in this space.

 Which VC Firms in Energy Are Right for Your Stage?